 Cristian is from Melbourne, but his family is Italian.
 I first met him in Naples in 2016 when I was there for just a couple of days filming for a new pilot TV series.
 As I was working I didn’t really get a chance to explore the city, so when Cristian said he was coming back this year to research his next guidebook update, and invited me to join him for a long weekend, of course I said yes.

 Over the course of three days we explored all over the city, and I never needed to plan a single thing, or look at the guidebook once.
 He’s a mine of information, so knowledgeable, and so passionate about the place.
 He took me to all the best and most interesting places, from the obvious must-see sights to lesser-known hangouts that I would definitely have missed if I’d been there on my own.
+He showed me where to go, what to see, and what to eat in Naples.
 If you ever get the chance to travel with a Lonely Planet author, I highly recommend it!

 While we were exploring, I was keen to find out more about him, what he does, and what he loves about the city.
 Here’s what he had to say…